-Wild Culture Farm is a 6-acre regenerative family farm working with rotational grazing practices and practicing biodynamic principals.
+Wild Culture Farm is a 6-acre regenerative family farm working with rotational grazing practices and practicing holistic management principles.
 Equally as important to caring for the livestock is caring for the land and soil on which they are raised.

 The Livestock Intern handles all aspects of daily care, feeding, and life support system maintenance of our diverse collection of animals including sheep, pigs, goats, ducks, chickens, quail, and rabbits.